marklogic/java-client-api/CONTRIBUTING.md

 #### Fill in the CLA

-Before we can accept your pull request, you need to sign the [Contributor License Agreement](http://developer.marklogic.com/products/cla).
+Before we can accept your pull request, we need you to sign the [Contributor License Agreement](http://developer.marklogic.com/products/cla).

 #### Fork the Java Client API